 With a variety of different types of artificial pitches available on today’s market, end users have several factors to consider when it comes to choosing the right 3G pitch for their facility and its needs.

 Here are three things to consider in order to pick the right artificial sports turf.

 1. What is the intended application?

-It’s important to have a clear idea of exactly what the surface is going to be used for.
-Making assumptions on the best surface for the facility, rather than consulting a qualified sports surface contractor can have hugely negative consequences on the lifespan of the pitch itself, the quality of the sport played on it, and ultimately the return on investment.
+It’s important to have a clear idea of exactly what the surfaces are going to be used for.
+Making assumptions on the best synthetic football turf for the facility, rather than consulting a qualified sports surface contractor can have hugely negative consequences on the lifespan of the pitch itself, the quality of the sport played on it, and ultimately the return on investment.

 In the case of 3G pitches, this means considering whether it is going to be used recreationally, such as in a school environment, or if it’s intended for elite level football.

 To distinguish the differences in qualities between pitches, FIFA has set a benchmark for artificial football pitches to meet – the FIFA QUALITY mark and the FIFA QUALITY PRO mark.

 The FIFA QUALITY PRO mark identifies pitches which successfully mimic the high-quality performance and safety requirements for professional football, for a typical usage of up to 20 playing hours per week.
 There are also stricter requirements for international match pitches, such as its size.